dgiac85/AngularJS-Brunch-Skeleton/README.md

 WARNING: Before installing application, you have to update node.js.
 Here the link to latest version: https://nodejs.org/en/.
 Install the current version.
 If you do not install one of the last node's versions, some dipendences can generate errors

+IMPORTANT: If you want to install some libraries with bower, first of all:

+	npm install -g bower

+And then:

+	bower install

+After you have installed a library, copy the js file in the libs folder (the same thing for css)

 # Brunch for development management
 After Node installation, execute following commands: